Failed to open RSS feed.

 Have your say on funding and provision for children with additional needs:

 Somerset residents are also being asked to have their say on the way services for children with special educational needs and/or disabilities (SEND) are funded.
 The current system for supporting children with SEND is under pressure both nationally and in Somerset, with rising costs and situations arising where children’s needs are not being met as quickly as anyone would want, and where arrangements are not having the impact that they should.
-Somerset Council is seeking views on proposals which aim to make improvements to key areas including funding and support, inclusive education, and annual planning.
-No decisions will be made until the consultation has closed and the responses have been reviewed.
-This will then inform a full business case, which will go through democratic decision making later this year.
+Somerset Council is seeking views on proposals which aim to make improvements to key areas.
+All responses will be reviewed and inform a full business case, which will go through democratic decision making later this year.
 The consultation runs until Friday 18th October.
 Please see here for more: Have your say on funding and provision for children with additional needs (somerset.gov.uk).

 Winter fuel allowance and Pension Credit: